zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 Since the street is Raga, Buddha name.
 Buddha name because there is a raga that has been disempated.
 The name of Buddha, because there are so many that have been taken away.
 Buddha, who went to the Yatanana road NAMI.
 Buddha is the one who has been figuring out the redevelopment of the human being.
 Unintelligences Buddha name, because intelligence was received because he was impoverished.
-Mother of this name “Buddha” Not by.
+Mother of this name "Buddha" Not by.
 Not made by the father, and not by the brother.
 Sisters Not by.
 Mithra was not made by the masters.
 No by Nice Unmade.
 Not made by the heavenly Brahmins.
 Not made by the godels.